 GNN.org is the exclusive media partner for the 2018 ‘Global Good Fund’ Fellows—12 extraordinary young social entrepreneurs who are making the world a better place.
 Chosen annually, the 12 Fellows are each matched with an executive mentor, leadership coach, and $10,000.
-Hand-selected from 2,400 applicants in 100 countries, these visionaries are being celebrated—one each day on GNN—leading up to the 6th Annual Global Good Fund Gala, on April 26.
+Hand-selected from 2,400 applicants in 100 countries, these visionaries were celebrated—one each day on GNN—leading up to the 6th Annual Global Good Fund Gala, on April 26.

 The overwhelming majority of his fellow villagers relied on wood charcoal as their main source of fuel.
 Because of this, he was instilled with a passion to change the status quo, by providing more ecological and affordable biofuels.